interledger/open-payments/README.md

 ---

-Open Payments is a protocol that can be implemented by digital wallets to facilitate interoperability in the setup of payments for different use cases.
+Open Payments is a protocol that can be implemented by digital wallets to facilitate interoperability in the setup of payments for different use cases

-It builds on ideas from the OAuth and OpenID Connect protocols that allow two account-servicing entities (wallets, merchants etc.) to interoperate so that a user/business with an account at one wallet is able to setup and execute a payment to a user/business with an account at another institution.

-Open Payments builds on the Interledger protocol which is used to execute the payment.
-Open Payments is focused purely on assisting the two Interledger-enabled systems to discover the necessary service endpoints and exchange the necessary data to execute a payment for a variety of use cases
 including:

 - [Web Monetization](https://webmonetization.org)